ehsanrashid/DON/Readme.md

   * Readme.md, the file you are currently reading.

-  * Copying.txt, a text file containing the GNU General Public License.
+  * Copying.txt, a text file containing the GNU General Public License version 3.

   * src, a subdirectory containing the full source code, including a Makefile that can be used to compile DON on Unix-like systems.

   * a file with the .nnue extension, storing the neural network for the NNUE evaluation.
+Binary distributions will have this file embedded.

-Note: to use the NNUE evaluation, the additional data file with neural network parameters needs to be downloaded.
-The filename for the default net can be found as the default value of the `Eval File` UCI option, with the format `nn-[SHA256 first 12 digits].nnue` (for instance, `nn-c157e0a5755b.nnue`).
+Note: to use the NNUE evaluation, the additional data file with neural network parameters needs to be available.
+Normally, this file is already embedded in the binary or it can be downloaded.
+The filename for the default (recommended) net can be found as the default value of the `Eval File` UCI option, with the format `nn-[SHA256 first 12 digits].nnue` (for instance, `nn-c157e0a5755b.nnue`).
 This file can be downloaded from
 ```